ota-meshi/eslint-plugin-jsonc/docs/user-guide/README.md

 - `plugin:jsonc/prettier` ...
 Turn off rules that may conflict with [Prettier](https://prettier.io/).
 - `plugin:jsonc/all` ...
 Enables all rules.
 It's meant for testing, not for production use because it changes with every minor and major version of the plugin.
 Use it at your own risk.

+This plugin will parse `.json`, `.jsonc` and `.json5` by default using the configuration provided by the plugin (unless you already have a parser configured - see below).

 See [the rule list](../rules/README.md) to get the `rules` that this plugin provides.

 #### Parser Configuration

-If you have specified a parser, you need to configure a parser for `.json`.
+If you have already specified a parser in your `.eslintrc`, you will also need to manually configure the parser for JSON files (your parser config takes priority over that defined by `extends` shared configs).

 For example, if you are using the `"@babel/eslint-parser"`, configure it as follows: